Sleep Disorders Program

 Columbus, OH 43017

-Research Interests: Dr. Magalang's research is focused on the metabolic and cardiovascular effects of sleep disorders.
+Research Interests: Metabolic and cardiovascular effects of sleep disorders

 Dr. Magalang uses a variety of models, including cellular systems, animal models and clinical research involving human subjects.
 His team has shown for the first time that intermittent hypoxia reduces the secretion of both total and high-molecular-weight (the active form of the hormone) adiponectin by adipocytes.